psi4/psi4/doc/sphinxman/source/build_planning.rst

   * Apple Clang: ``clang``, ``clang++``
   * Intel: ``icc``, ``icpc``

-|PSIfour| requires *full* C++11 compliance, meaning, most importantly, GCC
+|PSIfour| requires *full* C++20 compliance.
->= 4.9.
 This compliance is checked for at build-time with file :source:`cmake/custom_cxxstandard.cmake`, so either consult that file or try a test build to ensure your compiler is approved.
 Note that Intel compilers on Linux also rely on GCC, so both ``icpc`` and ``gcc`` versions are checked.
-Intel OneAPI Classic compilers work fine.
-OneAPI beta compilers build but have been only minimally tested.
+Intel OneAPI Classic compilers work fine, as do OneAPI Clang ``icpx`` compilers.

 * :ref:`faq:modgcc`